-Since the first model cars and Matchbox vehicles landed in the hands of kids, toy cars have been a staple of playrooms everywhere.
-It makes sense: the shrunk-down versions of things that go vroom-vroom make it possible for kids to engage with those big, loud, fast machines they ride in themselves and find so .
+Since the first model cars and Matchbox vehicles landed in the hands of kids, toy cars have been a childhood staple.
+It makes sense: the shrunk-down versions of those things that go vroom-vroom make it possible for kids to engage with those big, loud, fast machines called cars that they ride in themselves.
 The best car toys are also great vessels for creative play (a car must have a destination, after all) and fit seamlessly into the narratives kids create with other toys.
-But all fun aside, and there’s plenty of fun to be had, they’re also standout developmental toys that, as they’re pushed back and forth by children, assist with gross and fine motor skills.
+But all fun aside, and there’s plenty of fun to be had, they’re also standout developmental toys that, as they’re pushed back and forth by children, encourage the development of gross and fine motor skills.

 “Playing with cars is a sensory activity and one that gives children insight into the cognitive concept of cause and effect — as they experiment with a hard push or a soft push, or holding the car with lots of pressure or less pressure, they discover how the car reacts,” says Rebecca Parlakian, the senior director of programs at Zero to Three.
 “Car play is a form of pretend play, like when kids make beep-beep noises.
 Adding props like little people to pick up in their toy school bus or setting up buildings made of blocks can enhance this early pretend play.
 For older babies and toddlers, look for chunky toy cars that are safe to mouth and chew on.”

 The Best Toy Cars for Toddlers

 These standout trucks are made from recycled plastic, which is something we can get behind.
 Sustainability aside, they're also just cool toys.
 The fire truck has a 360 degree roof ladder and two removable side ladders.
 The truck, meanwhile, has a flatbed that tilts up to allow the car it's hauling to roll right off.